stride3d/stride-docs/en/manual/audio/set-an-audio-device.md

 <span class="label label-doc-level">Advanced</span>
 <span class="label label-doc-audience">Programmer</span>

-You can set which audio device Xenko uses.
+You can set which audio device Stride uses.
 For example, you can access the _Oculus Rift_ audio device from your custom game constructor.

-If you don't specify a device, Xenko uses the default audio advice.
+If you don't specify a device, Stride uses the default audio advice.

 ## Example code